gregology/gregology.github.io/_posts/2012-12-26-settling-in-to-canada.md

   - canada
   - christmas
 ---
 Seven and a half weeks later, pretty much Canadian eh?
 Acro yoga, friendly work mates, and a lovely housemate have made settling in easy.
-Ottawa has a really nice outdoorsy vibe and now that I&#8217;m dressed appropriately I can enjoy it.
+Ottawa has a really nice outdoorsy vibe and now that I'm dressed appropriately I can enjoy it.
 Tomorrow I set off for Montréal for seven days staying at a hostel.
-Montréal is the acro yoga mecca and I&#8217;ll be meeting up for at least one class while I&#8217;m there.
+Montréal is the acro yoga mecca and I'll be meeting up for at least one class while I'm there.
 A picture tells a thousand words so here is 11 thousand words.

 <div id='gallery-3' class='gallery galleryid-1241 gallery-columns-3 gallery-size-responsive-200'>
   <dl class='gallery-item'>